phpearth/conduct/CODE_OF_CONDUCT.md

 Sharing or requesting for personal data (emails, phone numbers, WhatsApp numbers, Skype identities or addresses in general) and sharing WhatsApp group invites are explicitly not allowed in the group.
-Instead you should use private message functionality.
+Instead, you should use private message functionality.
 This excludes sharing your contact information used for business purposes.